dilawar/ncbs/handbook/student_handbook.markdown

 deadline.
 The request has to be discussed with the student and approved by the TAC.

-PhD: June 30, Y2
+PhD June 30, Y2

-Int-PhD: January 15, Y3
+Int-PhD January 15, Y3

-MSc-by-Research: September 30, Y2
+MSc-by-Research September 30, Y2

+## Submission of registration packages to the Academic Office
+ The
-**Submission of registration packages to the Academic Office:** The completed registration package, with all signatures, must reach the Academic Office one month before the registration deadline.
+completed registration package, with all signatures, must reach the Academic Office one month before the registration deadline.
 The office requires this time to obtain approvals from the Convenor of the Biology